jj4giya/ity/README.md

 #### Important checks before clicking on the software:

-0. Check that you're on WiFi since downloading your data might take a lot of Internet.
+0. Check that you're on WiFi since downloading your data MIGHT take a lot of Internet.
 1. Reset your password if you don't remember it.

 :warning: This software has been tested on Windows only and **not on Mac/ Microsoft Store version/ Android emulator**.